rahulraja25/rahulraja25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Research Associate and Adjunct lecturer at the University of Michigan.
 I am a recent Master's graduate from the University of Michigan, Ann Arbor and I was fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
 I am broadly interested in machine learning with applications in computer vision and Natural Language Processing.
-Specifically, I am currently exploring the emerging learning capabilities of Large language models (In-Context learning) and adapting diffusion models for dense prediction tasks and adversarial robustness.
+Specifically, I am exploring the emerging learning capabilities of Large language models (In-Context learning) and adapting diffusion models for dense prediction tasks and adversarial robustness.
 Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on semantic segmentation, learning with limited labelled data, domain adaptation, active and self-supervised learning.

 Before my stint at IISc, I was a Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
 In undergrad, I interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.